 Children can safely express their views and give feedback.
 The school's safeguarding team are clearly identifiable to our pupils.
-We regularly gather pupil voice via forums and surveys, this data informs our practice and policies.
+We regularly gather pupil voice via forums such as our school council, this data informs our practice and policies.

 Curriculum - teaching about safeguarding